 We provide a comprehensive website on homeschooling in Virginia, answer questions through our toll-free homeschool help line and email homeschool help desk, publish the bi-monthly journal Voice, as well as several electronic bulletins, and offer conferences and seminars on homeschooling throughout the year.
 We represent homeschooling interests in the state legislature and across the state, and help parents and school divisions resolve homeschooling issues.

 Our organization has no political or religious affiliations; we focus exclusively on issues related to homeschooling.
 Our website does cover the specific legal aspects of homeschooling in Virginia but it is also filled with information and resources on homeschooling that apply universally.
 It is a great place to gather further details and support on all the topics discussed in this series.

 If you have found the Guide to Homeschooling Your Child helpful, please consider supporting our efforts on behalf of homeschoolers.

 Not a member?
 Join today!

-Leslie Nathaniel has been a member of VaHomeschoolers since she began homeschooling and is now a member of the Board of Directors.
+Leslie Nathaniel has been a member of VaHomeschoolers since she began homeschooling and is now a past member of the Board of Directors.
 Her children began learning at home as soon as they were born, but they became official homeschoolers when her eldest reached kindergarten age in 2002.
 Prior to children, Leslie worked in information technology consulting.
 She is a homeschooling mother of two.
-As a volunteer for VaHomeschoolers, she answers telephone and email requests for information; writes articles for the VaHomeschoolers Voice homeschool journal; speaks at conferences and seminars on a variety of topics; and organizes homeschooling seminars around the state of Virginia.
+As a volunteer for VaHomeschoolers, she writes articles for the VaHomeschoolers Voice homeschool magazine and speaks at conferences and seminars on a variety of topics.